 - Toon Boom Studio

-References: Internet and other resources on internet( Content & Images).
-But content are edited and rewritten according to the need.
+References: Internet and other resources on available on internet.
+Therefore, content are edited and rewritten according to the need.